Failing to Stop and Report a Road Accident Solicitors

 - Using a Mobile Phone Whilst Driving

-If you are facing a criminal prosecution for the offence of Failing to Stop / Report a Road Accident, there is a very high risk that you could receive a Driving Ban.
+If you are facing a criminal prosecution for the offence of Failing to Stop and Report an Accident, there is a very high risk that you could receive a Driving Ban.

 The offence of failing to stop at the scene of a road traffic accident involving personal injury or damage to property is an offence which carries a maximum penalty of 6 months imprisonment.
 You should seek expert legal advice from our Motoring Law Solicitors to see how we can defend your case, safeguard your liberty and avoid a driving ban.
-Leave a message via our Contact Form and one of our driving offence lawyers will be in contact with you to provide free initial telephone advice.
+Leave a message via our Contact Form at the bottom of this page and one of our driving offence lawyers will be in contact with you to provide free initial telephone advice.

 Statute – What is the law?